Susilo Bambang Yudhoyono: Post-presidency (2014–present)

+In the 2024 presidential election, he initially backed Anies Baswedan and had a meeting with him in his private library to give campaign advice.
+But then, he withdraw his support after Anies picked Muhaimin Iskandar as his running mate without any consultation with the Democratic Party, calling out Anies and NasDem Party as dishonest.
+He then choose to back Prabowo by stating his readiness and comfort to join him in his campaign on 18 September 2023, confirming his endorsement on 20 November 2023.
+Prabowo stated that Yudhoyono had given him a great morale boost and trust, even expressing his astonishment and gratitude when Yudhoyono decided to show up on his final rally in Gelora Bung Karno Stadium on foot, walking for 7 km.

+Personal life

-During his presidency, Yudhoyono lived both in the presidential Merdeka Palace in Jakarta and at his family residence in Cikeas, Bogor with his wife, Ani Bambang Yudhoyono.
-First Lady Ani Yudhoyono holds a political science degree from Merdeka University, and was the first vice-chairman of her husband's Democratic Party.
-She is the eldest child of General (Ret.)
-Sarwo Edhie Wibowo, one of Indonesia's high-profile generals.
+During his presidency, Yudhoyono lived both in the presidential Merdeka Palace in Jakarta and at his family residence in Cikeas, Bogor with his wife, Ani Yudhoyono.
+First Lady Ani Yudhoyono held a political science degree from Merdeka University, and was the first vice-chairman of her husband's Democratic Party.
+She was the eldest child of retired army Lt.
+General Sarwo Edhie Wibowo, one of Indonesia's high-profile generals.